-Understanding the Concept of Backordering and Steps to Do it Correctly
+Concept of Backorder and Steps to Deal With It Correctly

 Has it ever happened to you that you want to purchase a specific product in high demand during a Diwali sale, and suddenly while checking out, you find the product is in backorder?
 Is the company requesting you to wait until a further date?